fyngyrz/NWS-Temperature/README.md

 ## Limits

-The NWS identifies the software that I'm getting the temperature from as "for the whole western region", from which I take it that it is not for areas _not_ in the "western region."
+The NWS identifies the software that I'm getting the temperature from as "for the whole western region", which I would read as "is not for areas _not_ in the "western region."
 Well hey, why be consistent?
 It only scares the cats.

-So for the moment, be aware of that.
-I'll try and figure out if the... eastern\(?\) region\(s\) use\(s\) the same software at a different URL, and if I find that to be the case, I'll update the project to deal with it somehow.
+However, I tried New York City (xxxMTRjfk) and Miami Florida, and it worked fine.
+So I don't quite know what to make of their pronoucement.
+Obsolete information?
+Who knows, it's the government. ¯\_(ツ)_/�

 ## Configuration